bhumilharia/zp-cam-transfer/README.md

 Steps at the sender:
 - Receive user input `message` (text-based in this demo)
 - Calculate a `signature` for `message`.
-This is done by computing a hash of the `message`, and then signing the hash by the sender's private key
+This is done by computing a hash of the `message`, and then signing the hash by the sender's private key (and then base64 encoding it)
 - Break `message` into several chunks based on a pre-defined/configurable `chunk_size`.
 Let's say the total number of chunks is `N`
 - These chunks need to be transmitted, along with some metadata to enable